Can You Use Shampoo as Body Wash?

 If you use a hair conditioner as a replacement for body wash, you may be able to wash away some odors and debris from your body.

-However, there aren’t the same ingredients in hair conditioner that are in body wash.
+However, there aren’t the same ingredients in hair conditioners that are in body wash.
 This means you may be left with an oily or greasy feeling and won’t fully cleanse your skin.

 Can Hand Soap Be Used as Body Wash?